Is a One day in Monaco enough to enjoy Monte Carlo?

 The Palace has a long history and has gone through a lot of renovations over the centuries.
 Its origins date back to the early thirteenth century.
 Today, it is possible to admire the splendors of the Palace, including the Palace Chapel, the Hercule & Mirror Gallery, the Red Room etc as well as numerous frescoes, and items of furniture.

-One day is just enough for these visits.
+One day in Monaco is just enough for enjoying these places.
 But who knows, your dream of coming back here in one of your own Yacht may become a reality sooner.

 My wishes for the dream to come true!!